 - DO take good care of yourself!
 Get good rest.
 Drink a lot of water.
 Eat a good meal before you go.
 This may help you feel better if you get any side effects from the vaccination.

-- DO confirm your transportation to your appointment.
+- DO confirm your transportation to your vaccination site.

 - DON’T take any pain relievers, like aspirin, ibuprofen, naproxen, or acetaminophen.
 We don’t know whether this might make the vaccines less effective.